Chapter 3 flows out of the last few verses of ch.2 (reprinted here).

 that which is born...

-of the Spirit is spirit- ie., a new spiritual nature, which is suited for God's presence,
+• of the Spirit is spirit.- ie., a holy spiritual nature, which is compatible with God's presence,

 although you are religious from head to toe, you need this new nature.

-No external acts of righteousness can make one acceptable before God.
+• No external rituals or acts of righteousness can make one acceptable before God.

-The righteousness God requires goes far deeper than the cleansing of the flesh.
+• The righteousness which God requires goes far deeper than the cleansing of the flesh.

 ie., When a man turns from sin to Christ, he is regenerated by the Spirit.
 Eph 2:1-5; 1The 1:9,10